h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_7_Quiz.md

 3. Calculate the Maximum Likelihood Estimate (MLE) for θ
 4. Compare the MAP and MLE estimates and explain why they differ

+For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 1: MAP vs MLE for Binomial Data](L2_7_1_explanation.md).

 ## Question 2

 ### Problem Statement